The constitution of the British Society of Clinical Hypnosis includes the following areas:

 The BSCH considers its Membership as belonging to those persons who are engaged in the practice of Hypnotherapy and who shall comprise one of the following categories:

-(a) Affiliate / Student Membership shall be conferred on students who are currently studying for a Diploma in Clinical Hypnosis or PG Cert. with a training organisation approved by the EC of the BSCH.
+(a) Affiliate / Student Membership shall be conferred on students who are currently studying for a Diploma in Clinical Hypnosis (or equivalent) with a training organisation approved by the EC of the BSCH.
 Said students shall be under clinical supervision and shall be able to obtain Professional Indemnity Insurance.
-Affiliates / Students shall be entitled to use the letters BSCH(Affil).
+Affiliates / Students shall be entitled to use the letters BSCH (Affil).

-(b) Full Membership shall be open to persons who are holders of the PG Dip in Clinical Hypnosis, or Sufficient General Modules from training organisations approved by the EC.
+(b) Full Membership shall be open to persons who are holders of the Diploma in Clinical Hypnosis, or Sufficient General Modules from training organisations approved by the EC.
 Full Members use the letters MBSCH

 (c) Diplomate Membership shall be open to those who have met the requirements for Full Membership and have also completed any additional requirements set by the BSCH (e.g. Examination, Dissertation, etc.,).
 The designated letters shall be DBSCH.